Malwarebytes Privacy VPN Review 2025: A Great Beginner VPN

 Malwarebytes offers a free seven-day trial for its VPN service as well as a 60-day money-back guarantee.

 Other VPNs, like ExpressVPN and NordVPN, accept multiple payment methods, including cryptocurrency and gift cards.
 And Mullvad VPN even accepts cash.
-The anonymity these types of payments provide is especially ideal for anyone using a VPN for personal security.
+These anonymous payment options are especially ideal for anyone using a VPN for personal security.

 Features